Selling your home in order to purchase contingent

 their part to make their home marketable and salable…two very important factors for any home for sale!

-Why is Buying a Home Contingent on the Sale of Your Home even Necessary?
+Why is Buying a House Contingent on Sale of Your Current Home even Necessary?

 It take Two to Tango